-In our present day where so much has to be done and we are constantly looking for more time, we surely need to be productive and efficient!
+In our present day (where so much has to be done and we are constantly looking for more time) we surely need to be productive and efficient!
 This matter of learning Italian fast may have come to your mind more than once.

 This is a case where more, means less.
 What do I mean by this?
-That trying to cover more in your learning of Italian (going faster than you should) may eventually results in less progress.
+That trying to cover more in your learning of Italian (going faster than you should) may eventually result in less progress.

 As there are growth tables with percentile curves that illustrate the distribution of selected body measurements in children, this post attempts to give an idea on the time required to perform some basic activities in Italian.
 This time table is derived from my own experience learning Italian and from watching other family members and friends do so too.

 If you are starting to learn Italian, here is a check list of some goals to keep an eye on:

 1.)
 Read and understand stories for children: between 3 – 6 months.